-“Humans only correctly identify lies at a rate of about 50%,” says Andrew Bustamante, a former covert CIA officer who lived undercover for nearly a decade.
-“That means there is always the ‘shadow of doubt’ when someone tries to assess whether you are lying or being truthful.
-Remember that you have the advantage because only you know with 100% certainty that you are lying.”
-And if you need a quick confidence boost, try one of these 70 Genius Tricks to Boost Your Confidence.
+"Humans only correctly identify lies at a rate of about 50 percent," says Andrew Bustamante, a former covert CIA officer who lived undercover for nearly a decade.
+"That means there is always the 'shadow of doubt' when someone tries to assess whether you are lying or being truthful.
+Remember that you have the advantage because only you know with 100-percent certainty that you are lying."

 Stick to Your Story

 This might seem obvious, but even the smallest adjustment to your story is likely to raise suspicions in a skeptical listener.
 "If you change anything about your original story, you introduce contradiction and degrade credibility," says Bustamante.
 "Even bold-faced lying will be accepted as 'possible truth' as long as you keep your story consistent.
 Don't believe me?
 Watch the debates between Barack Obama and Mitt Romney in 2012."

 Know what your story is down to the smallest details, and don't veer away from it from one telling to the next.

 Bustamante emphasizes that in general "people always assume honesty"—but only if your lies are believable.

 "Keep your lies within the realm of reality and you will nearly always convince the person sitting across from you," says Bustamante.
 "Lie about your age within five years, your height within two inches, and your salary within $15k and nobody will ever catch you."

 Avoid Knowing Things You Don't Want to Reveal